Lung microbiota: Clinical significance

 Changes in microbial community composition seem to play a role in progression of such pulmonary disorders as chronic obstructive pulmonary disease (COPD), asthma, and cystic fibrosis.
 In humans, S. aureus is part of the normal microbiota present in the upper respiratory tract, and on skin and in the gut mucosa.
 S. aureus, along with similar species that can colonize and act symbiotically but can cause disease if they begin to take over the tissues they have colonized or invade other tissues, have been called "pathobionts".
 MRSA can similarly colonize people without making them sick.
 The presence of such genera as Mycoplasma, Pseudomonas, and Staphylococcus is correlated with stable COPD state.
 On the other hand, Prevotella, Mesorhizobium, Microbacterium, Micrococcus, Veillonela, Rhizobium, Stenotrophomonas, and Lactococcus present mostly in healthy individual cohort.
 The relative abundance of Proteobacteria is increased in asthmatic children.
 Pseudomonas aeruginosa, Staphylococcus aureus, and Burkholderia cepacia are found most often in cystic fibrosis patients.

+In conditions (such as chronic obstructive pulmonary disease (COPD) and asthma), studies have consistently shown shifts in lung microbial composition and diversity: for example, increased burden of Proteobacteria, reduced diversity, and enrichment of genera associated with the upper airway or gut have been described.
+These changes correlate with exacerbation risk, airway inflammation, and lung function decline.

+In acute respiratory failure, ventilator associated pneumonia, and acute respiratory distress syndrome (ARDS), the lung microbiota often display increased bacterial burden and enrichment of microbial taxa that are associated with the gut like Enterobacteriaceae, which is likely reflecting translocation, airway injury, and impaired clearance.
+In one ICU study, higher lung bacterial DNA burden was independently associated with fewer ventilator free days.

+Altered lung microbial ecology may influence disease via several mechanism: (1) increased microbial burden or inappropriate taxa may drive local inflammation, epithelial injury, or airway remodeling, (2) impaired clearance and micro-aspiration may favor persistent microbial stimulation, (3) gut-lung axis interactions allow gut microbes and metabolites to modulate pulmonary immunity, and (4) disease induced changes in lung structure (fibrosis, altered mucociliary clearance, airway obstruction, etc.) may promote microbial overgrowth or altered ecology, thus creating a bi-directional loop of dysbiosis and lung injury.

 High-throughput sequencing and the whole genome sequencing approaches will provide the further information about the complexity and physiological implication of commensal bacteria in the lower respiratory tract.

+The lung microbiota offers many implications for diagnostics and therapy as a potential biomarker and as a potential therapeutic target.
+Its implication as a biomarker is based on it being used to use changes microbial burden or taxonomic shifts to predict disease progression or therapy response.
+As a therapeutic target, it could be used by modulating airway microbial ecology, reducing pathogenic overgrowth, and enhancing clearance.
+However, interventional data remains limited and further mechanistic and longitudinal studies are needed before widespread clinical use.